Set out below is a list of current and upcoming events at the partner monasteries and nunneries. (All dates are given in day/month/year format.)

 Brief description: This practice is dedicated to the flourishing of the Dharma and world peace, and to the well-being of all sentient beings.
 You are cordially invited to participate.

-Event details: Invoking and making offerings to the Dharma protectors is regarded as extremely beneficial in overcoming both spiritual and worldly obstacles.
+Event details: The ‘Propitiation Ritual of the Dharma Protectors’ (Kangso) involves making offerings and prayers to the Dharma protectors in order to purify negativities and restore broken commitments.
+Propitiating and making offerings to the Dharma protectors is regarded as extremely beneficial in overcoming both spiritual and worldly obstacles.

 Event type: Non-webcast Event (for member-supporters)